- More than 1.35 million households making $150,000 or more per year became renters between 2007 and 2017 nationwide — a 175% increase.

 The largest share of high-income renters in the U.S. is reserved for San Francisco, where 31% of renter households earn over $150,000 annually.
 In fact, the only other renter demographic that holds a larger share is that of San Franciscans who make less than $50,000 per year (33.9%).

-Boston and San Diego Enjoy a Bigger Share of Rich Renters than L.A.
+Boston and San Diego Enjoy a Bigger Share of Top Income Earner Renters than L.A.

-Urban areas are the preferred rental playground among top earners, however, Los Angeles seems to be the exception.
+Urban areas are the preferred rental playground among top income earners, but L.A. seems to be the exception.
 You can find a bigger share of high-income renter households in cities like Washington, D.C. or Seattle than you will in Los Angeles.
-As a matter of fact, there are seven other cities that hold a bigger share of wealthy renters than the popular City of Angels, where only 7.6% of those who rent a home have an income above $150K.
+As a matter of fact, there are seven other cities that hold a bigger share of wealthy renters than the popular City of Angels, where only 7.6% of those who rent have an income above $150K.
 For example, 13.9% of Washington, D.C. renters and 12% of those renting in Seattle earn over $150K.
 The same goes for Boston (11%) and San Diego (10%), unlike Chicago and Houston, which have a smaller renter population than L.A.

 The attitude toward renting at any income level is changing.
 With renters becoming the majority population in many U.S. cities, such as Miami, Atlanta, or Las Vegas, the spike in the national population of wealthy renter households could mean a change in attitude toward an American Dream that no longer belongs to this generation of renters.